paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Further optical spectra and dynamics of H- and J-systems

 \subsection{Geometric effects of eight-site aggregates}

-In section~\ref{sec:aggregates}, we found that the $2 \times 2 \times 2$ H-aggregate lead to a surprisingly rich optical spectrum (shown in Fig.~\ref{fig:abs_spec_4}\textbf{a}).
-In Fig.~\ref{fig:abs_spec_n8}, we show the optical spectrum of an eight-site equivalent system that has been unraveled into a one-dimensional chain.
+In section~\ref{sec:aggregates}, we found that the $2 \times 2 \times 2$ H-aggregate leads to a rich optical spectrum (shown in Fig.~\ref{fig:abs_spec_4}\textbf{a}).
+In Fig.~\ref{fig:abs_spec_n8}, we show the optical spectrum of an equivalent eight-site system that has been unraveled into a one-dimensional chain.
 The spectrum of this 1D system differs markedly from that of the $2 \times 2 \times 2$ system and is much more reminiscent of the dimers shown in App.~\ref{app:dimers}, confirming that the rich structure of its 3D equivalent is, in fact, due to the geometry.
-However, one might note that the J-aggregate spectrum of the eight-site chain presents some additional features around $\Delta \omega = 0$.
+However, one might note that the J-aggregate spectrum of the eight-site chain presents some additional features around $\Delta \omega = 0$ which are not present in the $2 \times 2 \times 2$ case.